monarc-project/monarc-project.github.io/content/pages/community/contribution-guidelines.md

 Do you intend to add a new feature or change an existing one?

-* Suggest your change in an issue with the tag **new feature**.
+* Suggest your change in an issue with the tag [feature request](https://github.com/monarc-project/MonarcAppFO/issues/new?labels=feature+request).
-* Open a pull request if you have collected positive feedback.
+* Open a pull request if you have collected positive feedback and can implement it yourself.

 ## Contribution to the documentation